theturboturnip/turnip_text/notes/syntax.md

 `Paragraph`s can be created by simply writing text.
 Each line of text is a single `Sentence`.
 Whitespace at the start and end of each line is ignored.
-If a sentence is particularly long, you can escape a newline as with comments.
+If a sentence is particularly long, you can escape the newline unlike with comments.
 You cannot define multiple sentences per line.
 An empty line (which may include a comment) ends the paragraph.